 Civilian harm from the use of explosive weapons in populated areas has been highlighted as a top humanitarian priority following the increase in recent years of conflicts taking place in urban settings resulting in high levels of civilian casualties.
-Data shows that when explosive weapons are used in populated areas, approximately 91% of those reported killed and injured are civilians.
-In 2019, over 19,400 civilians were recorded killed or injured by explosive weapons.
-Sri Lanka, India, Philippines, Turkey, Gaza, Egypt, Colombia and Myanmar had the highest numbers of civilian deaths and injuries, and whilst the number of civilian casualties decreased since 2018, there was an increase in casualties in Afghanistan, Libya and Somalia, and incidents of explosive violence took place in 58 countries.
+Data consistently shows that when explosive weapons are used in populated areas, approximately 90% of those reported killed and injured are civilians.
+Over the last decade more than 260,000 were recorded killed or injured by explosive weapons, and explosive violence has affected at least 123 countries.